Skip to main content

 Define Platelet-Rich Plasma (PRP)

 Imagine facing an injury or a degenerative condition that leaves you feeling helpless and frustrated.
 You’re not alone in this struggle; many people experience the same challenges, longing for a solution that can truly make a difference.
-This is where the question of what is PRP therapy comes into play.
+This is where the question of what is comes into play.

 Follow the arrows to see how PRP therapy works, from drawing blood to injecting the concentrated solution and the resulting recovery benefits.